Chris Brown: 2011–2012: F.A.M.E. and Fortune

-Originally, Brown wanted F.A.M.E. to be a double-disc, consisting of 25–30 tracks, but the label was contrary to that.
-Right before the release of F.A.M.E.
-Brown decided to follow his intentions in an acceptable way for the label, working on a sequel of F.A.M.E. called Fortune, that would be a whole new album that contained new material and even some tracks that didn't make the cut of the previous album.
+In 2011, Brown started working on a sequel to F.A.M.E. called Fortune.
 On October 7, 2011, RCA Music Group announced it was disbanding Jive Records along with Arista Records and J Records.
-With the shutdown, Brown (and all other artists previously signed to these three labels) will release future material on the RCA Records brand.
-Brown's fifth studio album Fortune was anticipated with the release of "Strip", "Sweet Love", "Till I Die", and the top 10 singles "Turn Up the Music" and "Don't Wake Me Up".
+With the shutdown, Brown (and all other artists previously signed to these three labels) would release future material under the RCA Records brand.
+Brown's fifth studio album Fortune was promoted with the release of "Strip", "Sweet Love", "Till I Die", and the top 10 singles "Turn Up the Music" and "Don't Wake Me Up".
 Fortune was released on July 3, 2012.
 The album's musical style was noted for mixing Brown's R&B with pop and electronic music.
 The album debuted atop the Billboard 200, but received negative reviews from critics.
-Los Angeles Times wrote that the album is "brash and commercial", stating that "Brown's "F.A.M.E." hit with a solid combination of freaky, heavy-duty R&B bangers and the requisite sex-in-bed seduction numbers.
+Los Angeles Times wrote that the album is "brash and commercial", stating that "Brown's 'F.A.M.E.' hit with a solid combination of freaky, heavy-duty R&B bangers and the requisite sex-in-bed seduction numbers.
 But Fortune, his fifth studio album, is the work of an artist who has gone all-in with a handful of commercial tracks designed to get Our Hero paid and back in America's good graces".
 Despite the negative reception, it was nominated for Best Urban Contemporary Album at the 55th Grammy Awards.
 To further promote the album, Brown embarked on his Carpe Diem Tour in Europe, Africa, Asia, and Trinidad.

 2013–2015: X and Royalty

 After concluding his Carpe Diem Tour in 2012, Brown's next studio album started to develop.
-On February 15, 2013, the singer unofficially released the song "Home", where he expresses a reflection on the dark side of fame, and how the only moment of respite from that thought is when he returns to the neighborhood where he grew up with people who knew him from the start.
+On February 15, 2013, the singer unofficially released the song "Home", in which he reflects on the dark side of fame and suggests that his only moment of respite comes when he returns to the neighborhood where he grew up, surrounded by people who have known him from the start.
 On March 26, 2013, Brown announced the release of X, in various interviews and listening sessions.
 In an interview with Ebony, Brown spoke of taking his music in a different direction and changing his sound from the pop-infused and sexually explicit one of the previous album Fortune, to a more mature, soulful and vulnerable theme for the album.
 On March 29, 2013, he released the critically acclaimed "Fine China" as the lead single of X. Yahoo! lauded 'Fine China' as "a soulful, 1970's-inspired track" and said that it was "Brown's most musical sound to date".

+Brown backstage at the BET Awards 2013.